 - Can I change my Cigna health plan mid-year?

 A change in health plans can only be made during the annual Open Enrollment Period, or during a Special Enrollment Period due to a qualifying life event:

 - You or any of your dependents lost minimum essential coverage

-- You gained or became a dependent through marriage, birth, adoption or placement for adoption
+- You gained or became a dependent through marriage, birth, adoption or placement for adoption or foster care

 - You experienced an error in enrollment